-In an effort to focus my (now rather limited as parent of two young children) spare time on a more nuanced set of web projects, I have consolidated some websites.
+In an effort to focus my (now rather limited) spare time on a more nuanced set of web projects, I have consolidated some websites.

 Three Blogs into One